Shared Services Canada System Maintenance Notice

 More complex is the question of maintaining all CETA rights in the UK for Canadians and in Canada for UK traders.
 Intensive discussions have been conducted; as the window of opportunity closes the adoption of suitable international agreements and domestic law becomes virtually impossible.

-The report casts some doubt on the UK strategy of replacing the EU tie with a new network of bilateral trade agreements and suggest that the UK would be well advised to pursue a strategy of concluding a mega-free trade agreement (e.g., Atlantic Free Trade Area) with all of Europe and all of North America.
+The report casts some doubt on the UK strategy of replacing the EU tie with a new network of bilateral trade agreements and suggests that the UK would be well advised to pursue a strategy of concluding a mega-free trade agreement (e.g., Atlantic Free Trade Area) with all of Europe and all of North America.

 Visit the Jean Monnet Chair in the Law of International Economic Integration website for background studies and a public lecture to the University College London on December 6, 2019.